apache/flink/docs/ops/external_resources.md

 In general, the external resource framework does two things:

-  - Set the corresponding fields of the resource requests (for requesting resources from underlying systems) with respect to your configurations.
+  - Set the corresponding fields of the resource requests (for requesting resources from the underlying system) with respect to your configuration.

   - Provide operators with the *information* needed for using the resources.

 When deployed on resource management systems (Kubernetes / Yarn), the external resource framework will ensure that the allocated pod/container will contain the desired external resources.
 Currently, many resource management systems support external resources.
-For example, Kubernetes supports GPU, FPGA, etc. through its [Device Plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) mechanism since v1.10, and Yarn supports GPU and FPGA since 2.10 and 3.1.
+For example, Kubernetes supports GPU, FPGA, etc. through its [Device Plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) mechanism since v1.10, and Yarn supports GPU and FPGA resources since 2.10 and 3.1.
 External resources are not supported by Flink’s Mesos integration at the moment.
 In Standalone mode, the user has to ensure that the external resources are available.

 The external resource framework will provide the corresponding *information* to operators.
 The external resource information,